influxdata/flux/docs/SPEC.md

     name(person:device) // Type error, "device" does not have a property name.

-This is structural polymorphism, objects of differing types can be used as the same type so long as they both contain the necessary properties.
-The necessary properties are determined by the use of the object.
+This is structural polymorphism, records of differing types can be used as the same type so long as they both contain the necessary properties.
+The necessary properties are determined by the use of the record.

 This form of polymorphism means that these checks are performed during type inference and not during runtime.
 Type errors are found and reported before runtime.